 Services

-The revision policy adopted for the STS Services raw data at INE Spain encompasses several types of revisions:
+The revision policy adopted for the STS Services raw data at INE Spain covers several types of revisions:

-- Major revisions are performed on the occasion of rebasing or methodological changes like changes in definitions and classifications as well as legal changes like those due to new Regulations or updates in the already existing.
+Major revisions are made when methodological or base changes occur, such as changes in definitions and classifications, as well as legal changes such as those due to new regulations or updates to existing ones.

-- Non-scheduled revisions take place rarely in the case of detecting an error in the statistical process.
+Non-scheduled revisions rarely take place in the case an error is detected in the statistical process.

 The link to the revision policy for raw data adopted at INE Spain is the following: